A Few Notes on Lava Photography

-Other lava shapes are captured from up close and personal, as close as allowed by my zoom lens.
+Other lava shapes are captured up close and personal, as close as allowed by my zoom lens.

 Pele, the goddess of fire, is a goddess of destruction and creation (D&C).
-Lava (Pele) burns and destroys trees and plants, sometimes even houses, on its way down to the ocean, where it solidifies, upon contact with the water, creating new land, adding to the island.
+Lava (Pele) burns and destroys trees and plants, sometimes even houses, on its way down to the ocean, where it solidifies, upon contact with the water, creating new land, and adding to the island.
 Pele’s is a work in progress.
 Witnessing it is a humbling experience.

-On my way back to the car, I turned around to take one last look, and noticed the people, silhouetted by lava light.
+On my way back to the car, I turned around to take one last look and noticed the people, silhouetted by lava light.

 As I mentioned at the beginning of this post, one can also photograph lava from the air.
 Here are a few images.
 Some of them were part of a juried photography show at SoHo Photo Gallery in New York City.

 Why, you’d ask, someone who usually photographs portraits and editorials, like myself, would choose to photograph volcanoes and lava?
 For one, because I think lava, or I should say, Pele, the Goddess of Fire, makes an interesting subject to photograph.
 Two, because one can learn from photographing something outside their areas of expertise.
-Three, because personal projects could open the mind and eyes to new possibilities.
+Three, personal projects could open the mind and eyes to new possibilities.

-Finding oneself surrounded by Mother Nature, like one often does when in Hawaii, one often becomes aware of our humble place and also role, as humans, on this planet, in the home of Mother Nature.
+Finding oneself surrounded by Mother Nature, like one often does when in Hawaii, one often becomes aware of our humble place and also a role, as humans, on this planet, in the home of Mother Nature.